The Most Eco-Friendly Christmas Tree

 When you buy from a local tree farm, you’re cutting back on carbon emissions from long-distance transportation and contributing to your local economy.

 When the holidays are over, you have several options for how to recycle your tree.

-If you have the capabilities, mulch the tree on your property so you can use it in your garden when spring comes.
+If you have the capabilities, mulch the tree on your property so you can use it in your garden and flower beds when spring comes.
 This creates a sustainable and closed-loop cycle that makes as little waste as possible.

 If that’s not an option, check with your local community.
 Many towns and cities have a curbside tree recycling program.
 When they collect the tree, they’ll turn it into mulch or compost to use around the community.

 If you really want to make your Christmas tree as eco-friendly as possible, buy one with an attached root ball.
 When Christmas is over, you can replant the tree and let it continue to absorb carbon dioxide, produce oxygen, and provide a home for animals.